day 1 agenda

 Rhonda Mack, C1 Wellness, United States

-Isadora Cristina Ribeiro, Universidade Estadual de Campinas, Brazil
+Isadora Cristina Ribeiro, University of Campinas (UNICAMP), Brazil

 Angela Van Sickle, Texas Tech University Health Sciences Center, United States